How to Create a System Restore Point in Windows 10

-Creating a system restore point is always a good thing to do because you never know what will happen to your operating system in one point or another of your usage and this way you will easily be able to restore a good working copy in no time.
-So follow the tutorial below and you will find out in the shortest time possible how to do a system restore in the Windows 10 Technical Preview version.
+Creating a system restore point is always a good thing to do because you never know what will happen to your operating system at one point or another.
+In this way, you will easily be able to restore a good working copy in no time.
+So, follow the tutorial below and you will find out how to create a system restore in Windows 10 in the shortest time possible.

-The causes as why your operating system might break are numerous but most likely a third party application you install or a virus you catch by surfing the internet might cause errors directly in the registry files of your Windows 10 Technical Preview operating system and by having the system restore point you will be able to resuscitate your system to an earlier point in time thus fixing it very quickly.
+The causes as to why your operating system might break are numerous.
+Most likely, a third party application you install or a virus you got while surfing the internet might cause Registry file error of your Windows 10 operating system.
+By having a system restore point, you will be able to resuscitate your system to an earlier point in time thus fixing major OS issues very quickly.

-Although the Windows 10 Technical Preview makes backup copy of the system every time you install or uninstall an application you might want at a certain point in time to create your own restore point and go back to it whenever you wish.
+Although the Windows 10 OS generates a backup copy of the system every time you install or uninstall an application, at a certain point in time , you might want to create your own restore point and go back to it whenever you wish.
 Here are the steps to follow:

 Note: Another way to access the Control Panel is by moving the mouse cursor over to the upper right side of the screen and left click or tap on the “Search” icon from that menu.
 From the search box write “Control Panel” without the quotes and left click or tap on the “Control Panel” icon.

-- In the Control Panel search box situated in the upper right side of the window you will need to write the following: “system restore”.
+- In the Control Panel search box situated in the upper right side of the window, you need to write the following: “system restore”.

 - Left click or tap on the “Create a restore point” link situated under the “System” feature.